BIMI training: why and how to deploy BIMI?

 The logo is not visible in the user's inbox, but only when the email is opened.
 No checkmark visible when email is opened.

-To be eligible to have your logo displayed in the inboxes of BIMI-supporting e-mail providers, you'll need to go through 4 distinct and equally important stages.
+To be eligible to have your logo displayed in the inboxes of BIMI-supporting email providers, you'll need to go through 5 distinct steps:

-Register your brand and logo with a trademark registration organization (such as INPI) approved by Digicert or Entrust !
-This is the most important step, because without a trademark and logo registration, you won't be able to claim BIMI with a VMC trademark certificate (with one exception, Yahoo).
+Register your brand and logo with a trademark registration organization (such as INPI) approved by Digicert or Entrust allows you to purchase a Verified Mark Certificate (VMC).

 Digicert and Entrustthe only bodies currently able to issue a VMC trademark certificate, have published on their respective websites the (evolving) list of all approved trademark registration bodies.